latex3/hyperref/README.md

 Included are:

+ 1. `hyperef' The main hyperlinking functionality.
- 1. `backref' a package by David Carlisle to provide links back from bibliography to the main text; these are hypertext links after using hyperref.
+ 2. `backref' a package by David Carlisle to provide links back from bibliography to the main text; these are hypertext links after using hyperref.
- 2. nameref' a package to allow reference to the *names* of sections rather than their numbers.
+ 3. nameref' a package to allow reference to the *names* of sections rather than their numbers.

 ## DOWNLOAD